smnikitin/full_factorial-DOE-2x2/README.md

-# 📈 Two-Level Full Factorial DOE Tool
+# 📈 Two-Level Two - Factors Full Factorial simple DOE Tool

-A simple Python-based GUI tool for calculating the coefficients of a **two-level full factorial Design of Experiments (DOE)**, generating the fitted model, and visualizing the results through:
+A simple Python-based GUI tool for calculating the coefficients of a **2x2 full factorial Design of Experiments (DOE)**, generating the fitted model, and visualizing the results through:

 - A **Pareto chart** of effects,
 - **Y vs X1** and **Y vs X2** plots,